funkybob/knights-templater/docs/index.rst

 Introduction
 ============

-This is one of my many template engine projects.

-My specific focus this time was to use Python to compile the tag expressions, and then use AST NodeTransformers to alter them to "work".

-(See `Green Tree Snakes`_ for an excellent introductin to Python AST.)
+Knights Templater is a light-weight, super-fast template engine which compile your templates into Python classes.

+The syntax is based on Django's DTL, but as it allows raw Python the need for filter piping has been obviated.

 Quick Start
 ===========